Quickstart

 Ok(())

-param_offset is the byte position of your target u64, counted after the 8-byte Anchor discriminator.
-The guard reads this value directly from the instruction data — the caller cannot fake it.
+param_offset is the byte position of your u64 after the 8-byte Anchor discriminator:

 | Instruction | param_offset |